DarianWells/osticket-prereqs/README.md

 20. Browse files to C:/PHP and select the php-cgi file that is located within that folder.

 21. Now the PHP manager should display the version of PHP installed

+22. In IIS, clcick on the home icon in the top right corner.
+Reload the servers by clicking "stop" and then "start"

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>